gflandre/mongo-aggregation-debugger/README.md

 ```

 ### `exec`
-This method only runs the entirequery passed, not all the stages seperately.
+This method only runs the entire query passed, not all the stages seperately.
 It is useful for automated tests since it creates and drops a temporary database.

 #### Use
 `mad.exec(data, query, callback)`